Heat Pump Pricing Index

 Frequently asked questions

 For a typical 3-ton ducted system in San Francisco, expect $13,500–$24,500 installed before incentives.
 The average is around $18,500.
-Net cost after the federal $2,000 tax credit and applicable California rebates can drop substantially.
+Net cost after applicable California utility rebates and (income-qualified, where active) HEEHRA can drop substantially.